potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 JSON json;
 ```

-We can have a look at how this is done in practice.
+We can have a look at how this is acnieved in practice.
 Here is how one might represent a JSON value in C++.
 Code is adapted and simplified from the popular [nlohmann's JSON library](https://github.com/nlohmann/json):

 ```c++
 enum class value_t {